-ACOR has been appointed as the GFC for Project Remediate, this role promotes quality engineering standards across all Project Remediate buildings.
-As the GFC, ACOR will guide the design and procurement of suitable façade remediation solutions by working together with the managing contractor, Cladding Product Safety Panel and the design teams engaged for each remediation project.
+ACOR has been appointed as the GFC for Project Remediate - this role promotes quality engineering standards across all Project Remediate buildings.
+Following the commencement of Project Remediate, the GFC have provided guidance in the design and procurement of suitable façade remediation solutions through collaboration with the Managing Contractor, Cladding Product Safety Panel and the individual design teams engaged for each remediation project.

-Throughout Project Remediate, they will provide essential engineering advice to guide the remediation work, aid the response to council issued fire orders and return insurable buildings to the market.
+Following the commencement of the Project Remediate programme, the GFC have been providing essential engineering advice to guide the remediation work, providing direction in responding to Council's issued fire orders and ultimately returning insurable buildings to the market.

-The GFC will interact with the building assessment/investigation contractors, design teams and remediation contractors who will be appointed for each individual building from panels of approved providers.
-Building assessment contractors and design teams will investigate the cladding and wall assembly methods of each building and provide reports and design documentation to the GFC.
+The GFC have interacted with the building assessment/investigation contractors, design teams and remediation contractors who have been appointed for each individual building from the panel of approved providers.
+Building assessment contractors and design teams have been investigating the cladding and wall assembly methods of each building and providing reports and design documentation to the GFC.